- Get started with TOP-10 crucial steps of photography basics:

 1. Pose and prepare

 Some camera buttons may be located in the most inconvenient places, and holding it with two fingers is not the best option.
 That is why use your right hand index finger to press the shutter button.
 Be careful not to press any button with your thumb (except for ZOOM if it is on the back side of your camera).

 Make sure that other fingers do not overlap any windows (or holes) on the front, because there are usually sensitive elements.

 Left hand: the index and thumb will hold the camera by the top and bottom surfaces, respectively.

-Using “frame re-arranged” photo shooting method, the most important subject in a photo will always be the sharpest, this is how professional photographers take it.
+Using a “frame re-arranged” photo shooting method, the most important subject in a photo will always be the sharpest, this is how professional photographers take it.
 But, sometimes it is difficult to catch the necessary moment of the event, especially if you are making a picture with a camera and slow shutter speed.

 Most cameras with autofocus imply a two-level pressing of a shutter button.
 Pressing the shutter button for a half includes automatic exposure metering and autofocus.
 Fully pressing a button – takes a photo (releases the shutter).
 Two-level pressing allows you to pre-select an object in a frame to set the focus and exposure parameters, and after fixing all settings it is nice to capture the frame.